evidentart/java-intermediate-practices/zoo/README.md

+# Zoo Demo

+This is a simple mini project to demonstrate the usage of abstract classes and interfaces in Java.

+## Overview

+The project contains examples of abstract classes and interfaces and how they can be used in Java programming.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.